- My first time in Alaska

 My first Fairbanks friendship

 In the evening, I waited for the young woman in the hotel lobby.
 A beautiful tall blonde entered and it was clear, it was his daughter.
+Black dress pants with a white shirt, silk scarf, well chosen accessories, high heels, pink nail polish, pink gemstone ring and pearls.
 She was the best dressed woman that I had seen since setting my feet onto the ground after deboarding the plane at Fairbanks International Airport four days ago.
-Of course, we immediately had a connection and the 20 minutes drive was not awkward at all.
+Of course, we immediately had a connection and the 20 minutes drive in her metalic purple car was not awkward at all.
 Fashion united.
 It bridged the age gap.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.